 Howard stresses that he’s not simply saying one should invest in technology companies at the expense of the old mundane companies.

-“You have to consider using all the tools in your toolbox – it's not that fast-growing companies are important and inexpensive companies are unimportant.
+“You have to consider using all the tools in your toolbox – it's not that fast-growing companies are inexpensive companies are unimportant.
 Anything can be overvalued and thus likely to produce a poor return or undervalued and likely produce a good return.

 “It's certainly possible for high growing, high growth tech and biotech companies to be so overpriced that they represent poor investments, remember, it's not what you buy, it's what you pay for it.
 There's no reason why a fast-growing company can't be good value or why a low multiple company can't be a good investment, but rather than say which is attractive today, my message is that investors should be broad-minded and open-minded,” he concludes.